d-khan/assembly/Boolean_algebra/Activity.md

 1. Draw a flowchart of your thought process.
 I found this [online flowchart website](http://www.draw.io/) very useful.
 However, you can use any application of your choice.
 (1 mark)
 2. What were your challenges in performing the lab (from design to the implementation phases)?
 (1 mark)
+3. Provide solutions to the questions posted above.

 ## How to submit it?